 Want a Shopify analytics app sized for POD margins?

 The Polar Analytics Shopify App is built for $5M+ general DTC.
-PodVector starts at $29/month, plugs into Shopify, Printify, and Printful directly, and includes Victor — your AI analyst — on every tier.
+PodVector AI starts at $29/month, plugs into Shopify, Printify, and Printful directly, and includes Victor — your AI operator — on every tier.
 Ask Victor in plain English what a campaign actually netted after supplier costs, and the answer comes from your data, not a static dashboard.

 Try Victor free